 Start small, think big

-No rule says your first commercial real estate development project has to be a high-rise office building in Manhattan or a 500 unit multifamily apartment building in Dallas.
+No rule says your first commercial development project has to be a high-rise office building in Manhattan or a 500-unit multifamily apartment building in Dallas.
 Instead, start with small developments with a high margin for success that will quickly help you develop a reputation as a successful commercial real estate developer: